Are hormonal imbalances part of the reason you're overweight? That's the claim behind The Hormone Diet .

 First, you'll quit caffeine, alcohol, sugar, dairy, gluten, and most oils for 2 weeks.

-Also, Turner recommends using pH strips to test your body’s pH balance; getting a series of blood, urine, or saliva tests to check hormone levels; and taking supplements including multivitamins, omega-3 fatty acids, and calcium-magnesium-vitamin D3.
+Also, Turner recommends using pH strips and ketone strips to test your body’s pH balance; getting a series of blood, urine, or saliva tests to check hormone levels; and taking supplements including multivitamins, omega-3 fatty acids, and calcium-magnesium-vitamin D3.

 Limitations: If you’re used to eating prepared meals and snacks, The Hormone Diet might be a big adjustment, since it focuses on whole foods that you cook yourself.
 If you love coffee or soda, you may find it hard to give up these beverages in favor of green tea and other drinks on Turner's list.